Litter Robot III Open-Air

 - Any 8-13 gal trash bag or kitchen bag will fit the waste drawer of the unit.
 I use those 13-Gal kitchen bags with drawstring so when I put the bag on the waste drawer I leave the drawstring flat and tight along the edges (as the picture above).
 This leaves no gap between the bag and the drawer.
 Update: Currently, I am using the Litter Robot liners that I got by purchasing the Accessories Kit.
 The liner fits very well to the waste drawer and I am using them mostly because they are biodegradable plastic, hence more environmental friendly.

 - If your cat always hesitates on things get an “attract cat litter” to entice it to use the litter box.

-- The best cat litters to use with the Litter Robot III are Premium clay clumping litters such as, Dr. Elsey’s Precious Cat Ultra Clumping, Arm & Hammer Double Duty, Arm & Hammer Clump & Seal (regular version), Tidy Cats clumping kitty litter, Ever Clean cat litter.
-Crystals or litter pearls may work, but only if small enough to be sifted by the screen in the globe.
+- The best cat litters to use with the Litter Robot III are Premium clay clumping litters such as Dr. Elsey’s Precious Cat Ultra Clumping, Arm & Hammer Double Duty, and Clump & Seal (regular version), Tidy Cats, etc. Crystals or litter pearls may work, but only if small enough to be sifted by the screen in the globe.
 I personally made an experiment for over a year using the most popular brands of clumping cat litters with my Litter Robot Open Air and I created the ranking for the Litter Robot Open Air’s best cat litters.

 - Almost 99% of cats adopt the Litter Robot with no problem, but some cats are more stubborn and might take longer to adapt to the litter box.
 Have patience and use simple tricks, such as catnip or treats.

-Litter Robot III Open-Air’s new improvements and design reduces substantially any possible blockage of the Globe, ensuring an even better reliability.
-Also, the unit has a much better odor control than previous versions which is a major improvement that cat owners really appreciate.
+Litter Robot III Open-Air’s new improvements and design reduce substantially any possible blockage of the Globe, ensuring even better reliability.
+Also, the unit has much better odor control than previous versions which is a major improvement that cat owners really appreciate.

 √ Litter Robot III Open-Air is highly recommended: